PRESS CONTACT: Ana Hornburg at 517-908-8229 or [email protected]

 “As ACEMAPP has continued to grow, we’ve made collecting and acting upon feedback a top priority,” said Stacy Gradowski, Director of ACEMAPP.
 “Schools want their students to find jobs after graduation, and clinical sites want to find professionals who will thrive in their facility.
 It’s only natural that we would look for ways to streamline that process.”

 ACEMAPP is a clinical education solution that is used by schools, clinical sites, and consortiums nationwide.
 Developed in response to scarce clinical rotations, ACEMAPP has since evolved to offer various tools and services intended to increase efficiency, improve communication and simplify the clinical education process.

 “We recognize that our clinical sites invest a great deal of time and resources into creating a positive clinical rotation experience for students.
-Because of that, we’re building ACEMAPP Jobs to deliver extensive data to effectively track ROI,” said Gradowski.
+Because of that, we’re building ACEMAPP Careers to deliver extensive data to effectively track ROI,” said Gradowski.

 By adding recruitment opportunities to the clinical education process, employers will be able to pre-screen candidates who have already been through a clinical experience in ACEMAPP.
 Documents stored within ACEMAPP are never deleted, including transcripts, courses, immunization records, background checks, and more.
 Additionally, students are able to share their clinical, educational and professional experience in a shareable ePortfolio.

 “We’re thrilled to be able to offer our Medical Opportunities members the chance to connect with a broader network of candidates and employers,” said Longwell Sadowski.
 “The best part though, is knowing that all of our users will have access to a platform that is more secure, easier to use and contains more features.”